Kera railway station: History

 The factory's products have included flower pots, Finnish rooster-whistles, pans, trays, tea pots, ash trays and air moisturisers.
 Particular attention was paid to the usability and stackability of the items.

 The factory's business ended in 1958 because of large fires, foreign import of cheap ceramics, the introduction of plastic, and the rise of Arabia as the largest ceramics factory in the Helsinki conurbation.

+Departure tracks

+Kera railway station has two platform tracks.